bioimageit/bioimageit-tools/README.md

 # Tools wrappers

-Official repository of the image processing wrappers for bioimaging
+Repository of the image processing wrappers for bioimaging